cognitect-labs/aws-api/doc/testing.md

 ### Features

-- you can bind literal values or handler functions to the keys in the map bound to :ops
+- bind literal values or handler functions to keys in a map bound to :ops
   - literal values will be returned as/is
   - handlers should be functions of the op-map passed to invoke and return a value valid for the op

 ### Helpful Feedback

-`client` will throw when you declare an op that is not supported by the service
+`client` will throw when you instrument an op that is not supported by the service

 `invoke` will return an anomaly when
 - you invoke an op that is not supported by the service
-- you invoke an op that was not instrumented in the client constructor
+- you invoke an op that was not instrumented in the client
 - you invoke with an invalid :request payload

 `invoke-async` will put an anomaly on the channel it returns, following